 Ozaki Beef and Seafood CombinationThe trio platter showcased some unusual mix of ingredients and beef cuts.
 The first, technically, Sea Urchin with Tofu in Jelly!
 The tofu is made with the curdled layers of soy bean milk while the jelly derived from a light beef broth.
-It is soft over soft over soft in the dreamiest possible way ever!
-Creamy sweet sea urchin smelled and tasted fresh as the sea; an au natural curdled soy bean pudding, and a wobbly salty jello!
+It is soft over soft over soft; creamy sweet sea urchin smelled and tasted fresh as the sea; an au natural curdled soy bean pudding, and a wobbly salty jello!
 A smooth explosion in the mouth!
 A grilled rump cube sliced and flavored with grainy miso barley.
 The cold lean beef had a good bite without breaking the jaw.
 And miso barley?
-What a wonderful way to add flavor and texture to the meat.
+A wonderful way to add flavor and texture to the meat.
 A plump oyster wrapped in beef.
 The inner beef shoulder cut was pleasantly tender while the oyster was a mouthful of salty juiciness!

 “Rosanjin” style Sukiyaki served with Soft Boiled Egg

 Braised Ozaki Beef RibsThis was braised so tender in mustard seed, providing a tinge of sweetness in the beefy ribs.
-What’s great about this is how it is so tender yet does not just disintegrate in your mouth.
+What’s great about this is how it’s so tender yet does not simply disintegrate in your mouth.
 There’s still enough chew to savor the natural flavor of the beautiful beef.
+Yet nothing gets stuck between your teeth in the process!
 The balance in texture and flavor is on point!

-Ozaki Beef Sushi Not entirely raw for the benefit of customers that may be uncomfortable with raw beef; but a good blue.
-When beef is aged beautifully, there are no signs or scents of any bloody rawness.
+Ozaki Beef Sushi Not entirely raw for the benefit of customers whom may be uncomfortable with raw beef; but a good blue.
+When beef is aged beautifully, there are no signs or scents of any bloodiness.
 This was the perfect example of beautifully aged meat.
 Lightly seared and served over fragrant sushi rice topped with petals and leaves for condiments… simply beautiful!